-On the Suisun Channel, a gateway to the open waterways and wetlands of the California Delta and San Francisco Bay and stop on the Bay Area Water Trail.
+A gateway to the open waterways and wetlands of the California Delta and San Francisco Bay and a unique stop on the Bay Area Water Trail.

 A transit gateway on the Amtrak rail corridor, providing intercity rail service to the cities of Fairfield and Suisun City.